 - Colors: 3.

 In conclusion of this Osprey Mira AG 34 pack for women review, I can only stress again that this is the top in the industry.
 This is Osprey at its best.
-If you are in search for a quality daypack, here it is, no need to search further.
+If you are in search of a quality daypack, here it is, no need to search further.
 I fully recommend this pack.

 As mentioned above, you have smaller versions, Mira AG 18 and Mira AG 26 available as well.
 But if you still need to see more, please visit my page with packs below 35 liters, there are tens of top-class packs presented there.
 Note that they have recently launched a version with an adjustable harness, but this is not the AG suspension, see the Mira 32 pack.

 Thank you for reading.
 I love to hear from you, so please use the comment box below in the case of comments and questions.
 I wish you a pleasant day.